deepaks847429/deepaks847429/README.md

 # 💫 About Me:
-I am currently working on my DSA skills, I prefer to code in c++.
+I am a full stack web developer, I prefer to code in c++, java, javascript.
 I did some web development projects, and currently, i am learning React and node framework.<br>I am looking forward to collaborate with software developers.<br>I have great interest in reading about new technologies and try to implement in real life.

 ## 🌐 Socials: